 But if we judge by his day’s standards, there’s almost no competition.
 At his peak, Morphy was the best chess player in the world, it wasn’t even close.

 By the time he was 20, the American had already surpassed everyone in the US by a mile.
 He traveled to Europe in search of stronger opposition.
 He did find it, but he also squashed it.
 At the Café de la Régence in Paris, the center of chess in France, Morphy soundly defeated resident chess professional Daniel Harrwitz.
 When he was still 21, Morphy defeated the German master Adolf Anderssen, considered by many to be Europe’s leading player, by 7-2 (with 2 draws) — even as Morphy was suffering from a severe bout of gastroenteritis during which he lost so much blood that he was unable to stand unaided.

 Morphy went on to defeat pretty much everyone he encountered, giving numerous simultaneous exhibitions (including blindfold exhibitions, where he would defeat multiple opponents at a time, even giving them a pawn or a piece handicap).

 Morphy refused to play chess for money, and after vanquishing any form of opposition, he gave up on chess almost completely, in part because there was no one left to challenge him.
 He reportedly declared that he would play no more matches without giving odds to his opponent.

-Despite being widely (and unofficially) hailed as the World Champion, Morphy withdrew from chess and resisted attempts to get him back into the game.
+Despite being widely (and unofficially) hailed as the best chess player in the world, Morphy withdrew from chess and resisted attempts to get him back into the game.
 Many of the world’s subsequent best players (including some on this list) would go on to name him as an inspiration and one of the best — if not the best player in history and Morphy will forever be one of the chess greatest.